What is a Food Desert?

 Outreach Partners

-The following organizations are supporting the outreach of the Rajab / February campaign through their email lists, social media and community member groups.
+The following organizations are supporting the outreach of the program through their email lists, social media and community member groups.
 Visit their websites to learn more.

 Advisor